roy705051/Airport-Portal/README.md

 #The main page

-we have last working page where the detail of your flight and its detail will display.
+At last we have our schedule page where the details of your flights will displayed.

 Short are :